faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The blockChannel function handles the logic to block channels who act maliciously.
+The blockChannel function handles the logic to block channels who act maliciously and doesn't refund the channel's pool contribution because the channel was blocked.

 ---